maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 **Adaptive theory** tells us that system components act and react to each other and will regulate themselves using cooperation and competition to pursue their goals.

-In software, we add more logic and states to increase resilience add in turn add more complexity, but this isn't necessarily a bad thing.
 Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.

 #### Reversibility